Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 ### Set S3 Bucket as Upload Location

 By default, your `Project/Folder` uses Synapse storage.
-You can use the external bucket configured above via the web client or our REST API.
+You can use the external bucket configured above via our web client.

-{% tabs %}

-{% tab Python %}
-{% highlight python %}
-# Create a dictionary of your bucket name along with the concrete type
-foo = '{"bucket":"nameofbucket", "concreteType"="org.sagebionetworks.repo.model.project.ExternalS3StorageLocationSetting"}'
-# Set upload location
-bar = syn.restPOST("./storageLocation", body=foo)
-{% endhighlight %}
-{% endtab %}

-{% tab R %}
-{% highlight r %}
-# Create a dictionary of your bucket name along with the concrete type
-foo <- list(bucket = "nameofbucket", concreteType = "org.sagebionetworks.repo.model.project.ExternalS3StorageLocationSetting")
-# Set upload location
-bar <- synRestPOST("/storageLocation", body=foo)
-{% endhighlight %}
-{% endtab %}

-{% tab Web %}
 Navigate to your **Project/Folder -> Tools -> Change Storage Location**.
 In the resulting pop-up, select the `Amazon S3 Bucket` option and fill in the relevant information, where Bucket is the name of your external bucket, Base Key is the name of the folder in your bucket to upload to, and Banner is a short description such as who owns the storage location:

 <img id="image" src="/assets/images/external_s3.png">
-{% endtab %}

-{% endtabs %}

 <br/>

-Please see the [REST docs](http://docs.synapse.org/rest/org/sagebionetworks/repo/model/project/ExternalS3StorageLocationSetting.html){:target="_blank"} for more information on external storage location settings.
+Please see the [REST docs](http://docs.synapse.org/rest/org/sagebionetworks/repo/model/project/ExternalS3StorageLocationSetting.html){:target="_blank"} for more information on setting external storage location settings using our REST API.

 ## Using a File-Proxy